OXID-eSales/paypal-module/README.md

 ## Merging Strategy

-* The b-6.3.x branch is compatible with OXID6.3 to 6.5 and will not be merged automatically into the b-7.0.x branch
+* The b-6.3.x branch is compatible with OXID6.3 to 6.5 and will not be merged automatically into the b-7.0.x branch, b-7.0.x -> b-7.1.x -> b-7.2.x -> ... -> b-8.0.y
-* if something changes in the b-6.3.x main branch, it must be ported to the b-7.0.x branch
+* if something changes in the b-6.3.x main branch, it must be ported to the b-7.0.x branch and up

 ## Running tests